invertase/react-native-firebase/docs/auth/usage/index.md

   .then(() => console.log('User signed out!'));
 ```

-Once successfully created and/or signed in, any [`onAuthStateChanged`](#listening-to-authentication-state) listeners will trigger an event
+Once successfully signed out, any [`onAuthStateChanged`](#listening-to-authentication-state) listeners will trigger an event
 with the `user` parameter being a `null` value.

+Additionally, using `GoogleSignin.revokeAccess()` forgets the user.
+This means that the next time someone signs in, they will see the account selection popup.
+If you don't use this function, the last account will be automatically used without showing the account selection popup.

 ## Other sign-in methods